A Feynman-kac Formula Approach for Computing Expectations and Threshold Crossing Probabilities of Non-smooth Stochastic Dynamical Systems: Motivations and Goal

-\end{itemize} The probability of finding the system in the plastic state and the mean kinetic energy, at a given time $T$, are quantities of type $A$ whereas, at large time, they are of type $C$.
+} \end{itemize} The probability of finding the system in the plastic state and the mean kinetic energy, at a given time $T$, are quantities of type $A$ whereas, at large time, they are of type $C$.
 Also, their Laplace transforms belong to type $B$.
 The variance of the plastic deformation and of the total deformation, at a given time $T$, are quantities of type $A'$ and their asymptotic growth belongs to the type $C'$.
-Any correlation structure of $(Y,Z)$ between two different instants $T$ and $T+h$ is of type $A'$ and its corresponding double Laplace transform (with parameters $\lambda$ and $\mu$) is of type $B'$.
-These quantities are challenging to compute because analytic formulas are not available and probabilistic simulations are computationally expensive.
+Any correlation structure of $(Y,Z)$ between two different instants $T$ and $T+h$ is of type $A'$ and its corresponding double Laplace transform (with parameters $\lambda$ and $\mu$) is of type $B'$. \lmxxx{The probabilities of threshold crossings for the plastic deformation are of type $D$.} These quantities are challenging to compute because analytic formulas are not available and probabilistic simulations are computationally expensive.